 Rhonda Patrick’s Diet – Breakfasts

 Breakfast Variation #1:

-- Satueed Kale + Garlic topped with olive oil, salt and mustard powder
+- Sauteed Kale + Garlic topped with olive oil, salt, and mustard powder

-- Nut & Berry Cereal – including walnut, pecan and macademia nuts + blueberries
+- Nut & Berry Cereal – including walnut, pecan, and macadamia nuts + blueberries

 - Coconut milk

 - Occasionally she adds almond butter, yogurt, or VSL #3